bgultekin/laravalid/README.md

 });

 ```
-Second, you can create your own converter (which extends baseconverter or any current plugin converter) in `Bllim\Laravalid\Plugin\` namespace and change plugin configuration in config file with your own plugin name.
+Second, you can create your own converter (which extends baseconverter or any current plugin converter) in `Bllim\Laravalid\Converter\` namespace and change plugin configuration in config file with your own plugin name.

 > **Note:** If you are creating a converter for some existed html/js plugin please create it in `converters` folder and send a pull-request.